top of page

 Most people blame AI when they don’t get the answers they want.
-Truth is, the problem usually isn’t the AI—it’s the prompt.
-Think of it this way: if you ask a vague question, you’ll get a vague answer.
+The truth is, the problem usually isn’t the AI—it’s the prompt.
+If you ask a vague question, you’ll get a vague answer.
 But when you give the AI a detailed, crystal-clear briefing, it becomes less of a search bar and more of a personal strategist.

 Let’s break this down with an example.